 Before you start to plan you international internship you should be familiar with the formal procedures for engineering internship.
 The Internship Concept describes the responsibilities

 and documentation.
-Information that applies to internship in general can be found here.
-Furthermore the below steps will guide you through numerous practical details and deadlines you must attend to
+The below steps will guide you through numerous practical details and deadlines you must attend to.

 1. Information meeting about internship

 In the beginning of your fifth semester, the Faculty of Engineering arrange an information meeting about internship.
 All students are expected to participate in this meeting.
 The meeting will be announced in your Blackboard Group.